 Too often litigants are unaware of the efficiencies to be gained by

 having their cases tried before United States Magistrate Judges.
 The

-court strongly encourages counsel to inform their
+court strongly encourages counsel to inform their clients of this

 Judge Consent Form

 Briefs on appeal from the United States Bankruptcy Court must be filed

 within 15 days of the entry of judgment by the Bankruptcy Court.
 Any

 motions to extend time must be filed during the 15-day period.
 Briefs